 If you have a disability, you might be entitled to a disability parking card, which should be recognised in all EU countries.

 This EU parking card will give you access to several parking rights and facilities depending on the country you are visiting.
+However, the rules under which you can use the card might differ from your country of residence (for example duration of free parking time, parking in restricted areas, etc.).
+Therefore, make sure you are informed about the rules that apply locally.

 You should get your parking card from the relevant authority in the country you live in.